Ben Forta

 Tinkering Made Easy

-1. In Visual Studio Code open a terminal window (as a reminder, that’s the window which shows your code’s output).
-If needed, open the Terminal menu and click on New Terminal to open the window.
+1. In Visual Studio Code open a terminal window.
+If needed, open the Terminal menu and click on New Terminal.

-2. At the comment prompt in the Terminal window, type the following:
+2. At the command prompt in the Terminal window, type the following:

 1. You can now type Python commands after the >>> prompt.

 Ok, so what can we do in the interpreter?
 Honestly, anything you can do in a single Python file.
-Let’s try some examples.
-Launch the Python interpreter (just as we did a moment ago), and then type the following:
+Launch the Python interpreter and then type the following:

 print("Hello from the Python interpreter")